if-03-01-C-fall-2019/webapp-artificial-intelligence/readme.md

 	At the end of the page there should be an evaluation button that takes you to a new page with all the questions and answers you have given.
 	This page also lists which answers are correct and what percentage you have achieved.
-	After clicking this button, you should not be able to click it again until you reload the page.
+	After clicking this button, you should not be able to click it again until you click on a reset button.
 	Instead, the percentage of responses should appear.